 In-kind donations - The Organization recognizes the value of donated equipment and/or supplies at the fair value for similar items.
 Donated services are recognized at fair value if the services meet the recognition criteria prescribed by generally accepted accounting principles, which include a) requiring specialized skills, b) being provided by someone with those skills, and c) having to be purchased if they were not donated.
-The Organization receives contributed office space, as well as pro-bono legal services.
+The Organization receives contributed office space, as well as donated program materials.
 The value of these in-kind donations are reflected in the accompanying financial statements.

-Functional allocation of expenses - The costs of providing program services have been summarized on a functional basis in the statement of activities and changes in net assets and statements of functional expenses.
+Functional allocation of expenses - The costs of providing program services have been summarized on a functional basis in the statements of activities and changes in net assets and statements of functional expenses.
 When appropriate, costs are allocated on a direct cost basis to the various programs or supporting services.
 In some cases, expenses are incurred, that support the work performed under more than one function.
 Such expenses are allocated across the functions based on actual usage.
 Certain costs have been allocated among programs, general and administration, and development, that are benefited based on periodic review of personnel time, department headcount, and square footages.

 Grants awarded - The Organization uses donated funds to grant the Raising A Reader program to thousands of children and families each year.
-Grants include books and materials, as well as financial support to offset the affiliates' cost of implementing the program.
+Grants include books and materials, as well as financial support to offset the affiliates' cost of implementing the program and are recorded as expenses when approved by the Chief Executive Officer.